 In which case, you may or may not be purchasing extra perks from the retailer, such as warranty and extended customer support.

-But you may sometimes get lucky with a really good deal.
+Even then, you may sometimes get lucky with a really good deal.
 Check out this video from Linus Tech Tips for an example of a great retail gaming PC:

 Again, my recommendation isn’t “Don’t buy pre-builts at all!”, but rather to not purchase a pre-built without understanding what it is that you’re actually purchasing.

-Only buy a Mac if VR support is incidental
+Rule #3: Only buy a Mac if VR support is incidental

 Macs are fantastic for music producers, filmmakers, photographers and writers on the go.